 In this section, we are introducing you to 10 exciting venture capital investors from our list.
 The venture capital funds are investing in various verticals, such as tech, biotech, food, consumer goods, and more.

 1. Silverton Partners (Austin, USA)

 Based in Austin, Texas, Silverton Partners is a leading US early-stage investor.
 The firm has a strong Texas focus and a successful track record.
-So far, Silverton had invested in more than 75 startups.
+So far, Silverton has invested in more than 75 startups.
 Amongst the portfolio companies, more than 30 were acquired and 4 had an IPO.
-Portfolio companies include wp engine, SailPoint or TheZebra.
+Portfolio companies include WP Engine, SailPoint, and TheZebra.

-Update 2023: In January, the Austin-based VC investur announced a $8M investment in medical supply startup Rx Redefined.
+Update 2023: In January, the Austin-based VC investor announced a $8M investment in medical supply startup Rx Redefined.
 The investor is amongst others accompanied by Tusk Venture Partners.

 2. Creandum (Stockholm, Sweden)

 Creandum is a Swedish venture capital investor that is now active in various countries.
-The venture capital firm which was founded in 2003 can exhibit many successful investments, amongst others Spotify, kry or iZettle.
-Current portfolio companies include Timberhub (marketplace for timber) or Leapsome (Performance Management Software).
+The venture capital firm which was founded in 2003 can exhibit many successful investments, amongst others Spotify, Kry, or iZettle.
+Current portfolio companies include Timberhub (marketplace for timber) and Leapsome (Performance Management Software).

 3. Viva Ventures Biotech Fund (Hong Kong)

 The Hong Kong-based startup investor Viva Ventures Biotech is focused on investments in the life sciences sector.
 The fund is active since 2008 and focuses on early-stage investments.
 The sweet spot of the firm lies at the $10M discovery stage.
 Portfolio companies include Clues Therapeutics, Dogmar or Seraxis.